kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 **Advantages:**

- - Allows bootstrapping nodes to securely discover a root of trust for the master even if the network or other worker nodes are compromised.
+ - Allows bootstrapping nodes to securely discover a root of trust for the control plane even if the network or other nodes are compromised.

 **Disadvantages:**

- - Requires that you have some way to carry the discovery information from the master to the bootstrapping nodes.
+ - Requires that you have some way to carry the discovery information from the control plane to the bootstrapping nodes.
 This might be possible, for example, via your cloud provider or provisioning tool.
 The information in this file is not secret, but HTTPS or equivalent is required to ensure its integrity.